mixxxdj/manual/source/chapters/user_interface.rst

    The track information section of the deck

-.. versionadded:: 2.0
-   Parse the title and the artist from the file name when the corresponding :term:`metadata` is missing.

 **Track Title**
   The title of the track that was loaded into a deck is displayed on top.
 This is the same as the title listed under the :guilabel:`Title` column heading in the Mixxx library.
 This information is initially loaded from the track's :term:`metadata`.
+Is the metadata missing, parse the title and the artist from the file name.

 **Track Artist**
   The artist of the track is listed below.
 It is the same as listed under the